+Chapter 2.
 INSTALLING CUDA DEVELOPMENT TOOLS

-The installation of CUDA development tools on a system running the appropriate version of Linux consists of four simple steps:
+The setup of CUDA development tools on a system running the appropriate version of Linux consists of a few simple steps:

+- Verify the system has a CUDA-capable GPU.

-- ▶ Verify the system has a CUDA-enabled GPU and a supported version of Linux. - ► Download the NVIDIA driver and the CUDA software. - ► Install the NVIDIA driver. - ► Install the CUDA software.
+- Verify the system has a supported version of Linux.

+- Verify the system has gcc installed.

+- Download the NVIDIA CUDA Toolkit.

+- Install the NVIDIA CUDA Toolkit.

+- Test that the installed software runs correctly and communicates with the hardware.